vmware-tanzu/tanzu-dev-portal/content/blog/gs-tap/index.md

 - [VMware Tanzu Application Platform demo video](https://www.youtube.com/watch?v=9oupRtKT_JM) -- Watch Aaron Torgerson give a 5 minute demo of Tanzu Application Platform in action before you try it for yourself.
 - This post will be broken up into three parts:
 - [Tanzu Application Platform on KIND, Part 1](/guides/kubernetes/gs-tap-on-kind-pt1/) -- Installing Tanzu Application Platform Beta 1 locally on KIND as part of an inner development loop.
-- Tanzu Application Platform on KIND, Part 2 (coming soon) -- Using Tanzu Application Platform to deploy a sample application and see the parts in action.
+- [Tanzu Application Platform on KIND, Part 2](/guides/kubernetes/gs-tap-on-kind-final-pt2/) -- Using Tanzu Application Platform to deploy a sample application and see the parts in action.